GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ---

-## Appendix O — Data Structures of the RoboTorq Unit: What Is a TTP-h on the Device?
+## Appendix O — Data Structures of the RoboTorq Unit
 *"A RoboTorq is not a number.
 It's a verifiable slice of robot capacity."*

 ---